Creme de Violette

 At the belay, 40 metres above Ben, after a long and testing pitch, I reflected on Nick’s comments.
 I certainly hadn’t cruised the route (at one point, Ben shouted up, ‘are you ok?!’
 I was excavating a gear placement and hadn’t moved in a while).
 But I was pleasantly surprised not to find Nick’s ‘one tooth pick placements.’

 Then I remembered.
 Climbing is so subjective; it’s a personal experience, and there’s no comparison or competition.
 And Scottish winter is perhaps the most subjective of all types of climbing.
 I could say, ‘the gear’s all there and the hooks are pretty good.’
 But actually, my comments are pointless because my experience is only my interpretation.
+Sometimes I’ve found a bomber hook behind a bad one, and other times I’ve not.

 Nick might’ve been a bit gripped, thinking he was on a massive sandbag of a VIII, 8 (Bruised Violet).
 He might’ve missed gear.
-It might’ve been a bit of a shock; the crack couldn’t been verglassed; there could’ve been loose rock…
+It might’ve been a bit of a shock; the crack could’ve been verglassed; there could’ve been loose rock…

 I remember talking to Uisdean about The Secret.
 He was fresh back from Indian Creek, and described the route as ‘straightforward.’
 Although he’d climbed the main pitch on second, he’d still found plenty of good jams all the way.
 I’d found it steady, but with spindrift constantly washing down the crag, heavy gusts and some verglassed rock, it was quite a battle at times.
 I was initially quick to counter Uisdean’s comments, but then again: Scottish winter climbs vary from day to day.
 Our experiences on the route vary minute to minute.